wlzerd/Ai-trade/README.md

 The home page at `http://localhost:5000/` lets you save tickers and search existing ones.
 Click any saved ticker to view the interactive chart at `/stock/<ticker>`.

+Each stock page includes average sentiment from the latest news headlines.
+If an `OPENAI_API_KEY` environment variable is set, GPT is used to analyze the headlines and provide price forecasts.
+Otherwise VADER performs a simple sentiment check to adjust the naive predictions.

 ## Login